IsuruX98/IsuruX98/README.md

 🎓 BSc (Hons) Software Engineering Student

-😎 Associate Software Engineer at Tecsota
+😎 Software Engineer at Tecsota

 🚀 Passionate about JavaScript, Typescript and Java